chgroeling/libmicroemu/docs/manual.md

 }
 ```

-The `libmicroemu::Machine` class is the core of the emulator.
-Its usage involves the following steps:

-1. **Memory Setup**:
-   Before running the emulator, the memory layout must be configured:
+### Step 1: Memory Setup
-   - Use `libmicroemu::Machine::SetFlashSegment` to define the FLASH memory segment.
+- Use `libmicroemu::Machine::SetFlashSegment` to define the FLASH memory.
-   - Use `libmicroemu::Machine::SetRam1Segment` and optionally `libmicroemu::Machine::SetRam2Segment` for RAM memory segments.
+- Use `libmicroemu::Machine::SetRam1Segment` (and optionally `SetRam2Segment`) to set up RAM memory.

-2. **Loading ELF Files**:
+### Step 2: Load ELF Files
-   - ELF files are loaded into the FLASH segment using `libmicroemu::Machine::Load`.
+- Load an ELF file using `libmicroemu::Machine::Load`.
-   - **Important**: Ensure that the memory allocated for the FLASH segment is sufficient to hold the binary contents of the ELF file.
+  - Ensure that the allocated FLASH memory can hold the ELF file contents.
-   - The `libmicroemu::Machine::Load` method can optionally set the entry point from the ELF file.
-If this option is not used, the entry point defaults to the reset interrupt vector.
+  - The entry point can be set automatically from the ELF file or manually.

-3. **Emulation**:
+### Step 3: Start Emulation
 - Start emulation using `libmicroemu::Machine::Exec`.
-   - Execution continues indefinitely unless interrupted by:
-     - Specifying a maximum number of instructions to execute, which allows using the emulator as a coroutine within a host program.
-     - The emulated program itself, through:
+  - Execution will stop under specific conditions:
+    - Reaching a maximum instruction count (useful for coroutine-like workflows).
+    - Program exit via:
-       - A specific **SVC call**.
+      - A **SVC call**.
-       - **Semihosting**, which can be triggered by calls like `exit()` in the emulated program.
-Semihosting handles the exit process automatically.
+      - **Semihosting** (e.g., `exit()` in the emulated program).
+Semihosting automatically handles program termination.

 ## Logging

+The library provides customizable logging to capture emulator activity.

+### Available Loggers
+- **libmicroemu::StaticLogger**:
+  Outputs logs to static locations or files.

-- `libmicroemu::StaticLogger` and `libmicroemu::NullLogger`:
+- **libmicroemu::NullLogger**:
-  These classes handle logging for the emulator.
-The emulator uses them to log relevant information when needed.
+  Disables logging entirely, useful for performance-critical scenarios.